edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/condition-monitoring-syntiant-tinyml.md

 A solution I am proposing focuses on the machine learning part of the conventional condition monitoring architecture.
 Instead of using cloud services for inferencing of the classification algorithm, we can use a microcontroller and TinyML.

 Microcontrollers like the one found on the [Syntiant TinyML board](https://www.syntiant.com/tinyml) are powerful enough to run machine learning models with 3 dense layers, and 256 neurons in each layer.
-Further, this is acconplished with ultra low power consumption.
+Further, this is accomplished with ultra low power consumption.
 We can utilise this board to capture data and perform classification locally with the help of Edge Impulse.

 Other parts of the architecture (e.g. database, dashboard, data ingestion model etc.) can also be replaced with in-house developed solutions, if desired.